kuritsu/pozoledf/README.md

   as a blueprint for your release and deployment configuration.
 Most of the config files there will need adjusting, but we suggest you use the [kustomize](https://kustomize.io)-ready files there to make it friendlier.
-You can always use additional K8S resources and plugins, as well as changing the default Chef recipe to enrich the deployment steps.
+You can always use additional K8S resources and plugins, as well as changing the default Chef Habitat package config to enrich the deployment steps.
 Check the README of the repo for more details.
+- Use [pozoledf-chef-repo](https://github.com/kuritsu/pozoledf-chef-repo) to define your
+  Chef cookbook for installing the application using Habitat and its supervisor running on the Kubernetes control plane.
+For an example check the `cookbooks/pozoledf-sample-app` directory of that repo.
+Note that that cookbook is already included on the `k8s-controller.json` inside the `roles` dir.

 ## Contribution